reverse0x90/edCTF/README.md

 docker build -t edctf . \
   && docker run --restart=always -p 80:80 -p 443:443 --name edctf_server -d edctf
 ```
-edCTF can then be accessed via http ot https your host machine.
+edCTF can then be accessed via http or https your host machine.

 ### Local
 You can also install edCTF locally, assuming you're using something similar to Ubuntu or Debian.